 Note

-As explained in the :ref` Code Overview <chapter_samples_cv_sparse_flow_cpp_code>` below, by default a filter algorithm (Metavision::SpatioTemporalContrastAlgorithmT) is applied to reduce the noise in the event stream.
+As explained in the Code Overview below, by default a filter algorithm (Metavision::SpatioTemporalContrastAlgorithmT) is applied to reduce the noise in the event stream.
 Depending on your input file, this might not be useful (or it could even suppress most of the events if another noise filter was already applied when recording the event file).
 To disable this filter, use the command line option --disable-stc

 To check for additional options: